gskielian/Git-celleration/README.md

 Git-celleration
 ===============

-Expect Scripts for accelerating git workflows
+An expect script for accelerating git web-design workflow.

 ## Description